-We recently completed an interesting project involving the conversion of a Victorian Gold Factory in the Jewelry District of Birmingham into commercial space.
+We recently completed an interesting project involving the conversion of a Victorian Gold Factory in the Jewelry District of Birmingham into a commercial space.
 This also involved the basement, lower levels and residential premises in the upper levels.
 Successful warehouse conversions provide a glimpse into positive repurposing of disused industrial space.
-As we look to reduce environmental damage, resuing spaces instead of building new can help with that.
+As we look to reduce environmental damage, reusing spaces instead of building new can help with that.

 The positioning of new beams, as well as installation sequence, was also a challenge.
 To that end, in addition to the final structural calculations and drawings, Simplify Engineering provided a temporary works design.
 This ensured the structural integrity of the building was not compromised during the construction stage.